davidsbond/autopgo/README.md

 ]
 ```

+When using `file` mode, the file can be updated without restarting the scraper using a `SIGHUP` signal.

 ##### Kube Mode

 When the `mode` flag is set to `kube`, the first argument becomes an optional path to a kubeconfig file.
 Scraping